KonigJakob/CSM_GuestDisplay/README.md

 		Example: BAER_Image1, BAER_Image2, BAER_Image3, BEAR_Portrait

-- Images must be saved as .png or .jpg
+- Images must be saved as .jpeg / .jpg
 - To correctly display images, they must be saved with the following resolutions:

 		Portrait 1080 x 1350